Boston Bruins rescind contract with Mitchell Miller after NHL deems him ineligible to play in league - KESQ

 The Boston Bruins rescinded their contract with Mitchell Miller Sunday after the National Hockey League deemed him ineligible to join the team due to a bullying incident the player participated in when he was a young teenager.

 The decision is effective immediately, just days after the Bruins signed Miller to an entry-level contract on Friday.
-The about-face comes after the revelation of new information apparently related to a bullying incident that led to serious consequences when the player was in school.
+The about-face comes after the revelation of new information apparently related to bullying, which at some point led to serious consequences when the player was in school.

 Miller at 14 was convicted in a bullying incident where he and another teenager were accused of tricking their Black classmate Isaiah Meyers-Crothers into eating candy that had been placed in a urinal, a report from the Arizona Republic revealed.